 11 Hidden Causes of Insomnia

+If you have ever suffered with insomnia, you know it can take over your life.
 Trying to solve your sleep dilemma on your own can be daunting.
 I often find that my patients with persistent sleep troubles have tried many things that don’t help at all.
 I understand how frustrating this can be.
 In this article, you will learn 11 hidden causes of insomnia and discover what you need to do to sleep well.

 The truth is, our bodies are meant to work in sync with the natural rhythms of the earth.
 For instance, when it gets dark outside our body should begin preparing for sleep.
 For our ancestors, it was that simple.
 Modern society just isn’t the same environment and the sleep issue is becoming more complex.

 As a holistic health expert, I understand that any dysfunction of the body results from interference.
 There are many things today that interfere with our ability to sleep in modern times.
 For true healing, interferences must be removed first.
+This is definitely the case when it comes to overcoming insomnia.

 1. Not Prioritizing Quality Sleep!